JustSurWHYving/four-stroke-ci-engine/README.md

 *   **Fuel Injection Modeling (Diesel):** For diesel engine simulations, the code includes a fuel injection model.
 This allows the user to specify injection parameters such as start time, duration, and injection rate, and to analyze their impact on the combustion process.

+## Heat Transfer Analysis

+This section describes the heat transfer analysis implemented in the code.

+**Objective:** Model heat transfer from the combustion gases to the cylinder walls.

+**Features:**

+*   **Convective Heat Transfer:**  The code calculates convective heat transfer using empirical correlations.
+Specifically, the Woschni correlation is implemented to determine the convective heat transfer coefficient.

+*   **Radiative Heat Transfer:** Radiative heat transfer from the combustion gases (including soot particles) to the cylinder walls is modeled.
+This accounts for the energy radiated from the hot gases to the cooler cylinder walls.

+*   **Cylinder Wall Temperature Prediction:** The code solves for the temperature distribution within the cylinder wall.
+Depending on the chosen model complexity, this can be a one-dimensional (1D) or two-dimensional (2D) solution.
+Finite difference or finite volume methods are used to solve the heat conduction equation within the wall.